RecompeteIQ

 What are the top cities for facilities support contracts in Georgia?

-Fort Stewart, Fort Benning, Dublin are the top markets based on opportunity count.
+Fort Stewart, Unknown, Fort Benning are the top markets based on opportunity count.

 Who are the top facilities support contractors in Georgia?

-The leading incumbent vendors include Unknown, JONES LANG LASALLE AMERICAS, INC., DSC-EMI MAINTENANCE SOLUTIONS, LLC.
-See the Incumbent Vendors table for full rankings.
+The leading incumbent vendors include JONES LANG LASALLE AMERICAS, INC., Unknown, SOUTH DADE AIR CONDITIONING & REFRIGERATION INC. See the Incumbent Vendors table for full rankings.

 When do facilities support contracts come up for rebid in Georgia?